 SEND Information Report

 If parents believe that their child has a special educational need we will discuss this with them and assess their child accordingly.
 Often these assessments will be carried out by school but we sometimes request advice from more specialised services such as Educational Psychology, Speech Therapy, Occupational Therapy or North Star Advisory Team.
 We will always share the findings with parents and in consultation plan the next steps to best support their child.

 Sometimes teachers feel that a child has a special educational need, this may be because they are not making the same progress as other pupils.
 We believe that early identification and intervention is best to help children achieve success.
-We will observe the child’s learning characteristics and how they cope within our learning environment, we will assess their understanding of what they are learning in school and if appropriate use tests to help us to pinpoint the difficulty.
+We will observe the child’s learning characteristics and how they cope within our learning environment, we will assess their understanding of what they are learning in school and if appropriate use on going assessments to help us to pinpoint the difficulty.
 This will help us to identify the child’s needs and plan strategies to support their learning.
 If school has become concerned about a child, parents will be contacted by the child’s class teacher or the school’s Special Educational Needs Coordinator (SENDCO), Ellen Maddison and their thoughts and opinions will be sought.
+We will then work together to create a plan to best suit the child and review this regularly.

 “Those who lead provision for pupils who have special educational needs and/or disabilities spend the additional money provided for these pupils effectively.
 They make sure that teachers understand how to meet their needs in the classroom, and check frequently on their progress.”
 (Ofsted, 2017)